5 Star Review

 What Is the Mesothelium?

-The mesothelium is a dynamic cellular membrane that gently covers and protects our organs and tissues.
-It helps our body respond to injuries, infections and diseases.
-The mesothelium also moves fluids across cavities and manages inflammation.
-Doctors identify the types of mesothelium membranes by the organs they cover.
+The mesothelium is a thin membrane composed of specialized cells, known as mesothelial cells, that protect organs.
+This layer helps the body respond to injuries and diseases.
+It also moves serosal fluid across cavities and manages inflammation.
+Doctors identify these membranes by the organs they cover.

-• The peritoneal (parietal) mesothelium covers the abdominal organs and abdominal wall
+• The peritoneal mesothelium covers the abdominal organs and abdominal wall.

 Mesothelium Structure and Function

-The mesothelium has two forms: Visceral and parietal.
-The visceral mesothelium covers the lung and other internal organs.
-The parietal mesothelium covers the surrounding cavity walls such as the chest cavity.
+The mesothelium has two layers: Visceral and parietal.
+The visceral mesothelium covers the internal organs.
+The parietal mesothelium covers the serosal cavity.

 Functions of the Mesothelium